soumya123ganguly/Image_Captioning/README.md

 # Image Captioning

-* TODO: Details specific to the student's implementation to be added by the student

 ## Usage

 * Define the configuration for your experiment.
 See `default.json` to see the structure and available options.
 You are free to modify and restructure the configuration as per your needs.